bmabsout/ReadablePlusPlus/README.md

 making c++ more readable

-this is the beginning of an era
+c++ is not a readable language.
+This is an effort to just make it more pleasing.